Did you know you can cycle the sights with Santander Cycles? 🚴

 Natural History Museum 🦖 Both a beautiful building and modern research institution, there’s 80 million specimens to see here on top of fresh new exhibitions.
 Don’t miss the fantastic diving blue whale skeleton in Hintze Hall!

 Victoria and Albert Museum 🏺 One of the world’s most magnificent museums for applied arts.
 Some 150 galleries house an array of wonderfully curated pieces spanning many centuries, from the Raphael Cartoons to the Ardabil Carpet and a Hello Kitty rice cooker.

 - At the end of Serpentine Road turn right on to South Carriage Drive and towards the crossing

 - Cross here and continue cycling under the arch towards Wellington Arch across the main roundabout

 - From here follow along Constitution Hill towards Buckingham Palace

 - Staying in the cycle lane, take Spur Road over the roundabout, following signs onto CS3

 - Continue to follow towards Westminster and Westminster Bridge

 - Join the Thames Loop here or turn left onto Horse Guards Road, past Churchill War Rooms and Horse Guards Parade

-- Turn left at the South African Royal Artillery Memorial onto The Mall towards Buckingham Palace
+- Then turn left at the South African Royal Artillery Memorial onto The Mall towards Buckingham Palace

 - Spot the Victoria Memorial at the roundabout and head right back down Constitution Hill towards Hyde Park Corner